 The department maintains safe and efficient working environments at 150 sites including A&E, wards, and care centres.
 In-house and contract staff get their jobs via ruggedized tablets.
 Once complete, they’re closed and the system automatically updates.
 The combined high-speed Wi-Fi/4G solution was easy to set up too, thanks to the Public Services Network framework, as BT’s EE is a registered supplier.

-Mid Yorkshire NHS Trust uses BT mobile working solutions to enable community healthcare workers to access the data they need and fill in reports on the go, so that they too can spend more time with patients and less time doing follow-up admin.
+Mid Yorkshire NHS Trust uses BT mobile working solutions to enable NHS flexible working in order to access the data they need and fill in reports on the go, so that they too can spend more time with patients and less time doing follow-up admin.
 As a result it doesn’t take as long for patients to get appointments with district nurses.
 This in turn has a positive impact on local acute hospitals – if the Trust can treat more people in the community, fewer people turn up at A&E which means urgent cases can be dealt with more promptly.

-With funds much less available and uncertainty over Brexit affecting staff numbers, Public Sector organisations must invest smartly to make their resources go further.
+With cuts to funding and uncertaintly over Brexit and COVID-19 affecting staff numbers, Public Sector organisations must invest smartly to make their resources go further.

 It’s why we continue to invest in new, creative collaboration and mobile working tools; solutions and services that make it easier for the Public Sector to work in new ways, providing high levels of service and care despite the significant constraints they face.